 When you receive your credit reports, review your personal information and credit information carefully for accuracy, checking for both incorrect and missing information.
 The federal Consumer Financial Protection Bureau website includes more information on what to look for in your credit report.

-Accept Equifax’s Offer of Free Credit Monitoring and Identity Theft Protection
+Services for Credit Monitoring and Identity Theft Protection

-Note that Equifax is not the only company that offers credit monitoring and identity theft protection services.
+Many companies offer credit monitoring and identity theft protection services.

 Freeze Access to Your Credit